 There are three seasons on Anacapa Island, and the one currently in play is something those with ornithophobia should dread.
 For the rest of us, though, to walk its trails is like being transported into a scene from inside the pages of National Geographic.

 For being just 1.1 square miles big, Anacapa Island in Channel Islands National Park yields an impressive statistic: it is the largest Western Gull rookery in the Western United States.
-When you observe a seagull on the Santa Monica Pier or elsewhere in California, there's a good chance its first flight from was the island.
+When you observe a seagull on the Santa Monica Pier or elsewhere in California, there's a good chance its first flight was launched here.

 More at Channel IslandsStory: A First in 60 Years, Bald Eagle Hatches on Anacapa Island

 Video: Restoring the Bald Eagle to the Channel Islands

 Relatively quiet for much of the year, save for the lighthouse's warning sound and some sea lion barking below the cliffs, Anacapa's aural landscape takes a sharp contrast each spring when thousands of squawking Western Gulls descend upon the island to mate.

 They generally do not lay eggs on trails, but passerby beware, the birds are watching you.
 Take a stroll and you'll witness first hand the aggressive display parents take toward protecting their eggs and hatched young.
 It's not dangerous--you won't be wearing a meat dress, right?--but the swooping sounds right above your head will make it feel so.
 (Tip: wear a hat, it will make you feel safer, and will protect you from a much grosser method of intimidation.)